MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/player.md

   `this.description`

 This is the description of the Player.
 When another Player inspects this Player, they will receive a parsed version of this string.
-See the article on [[writing descriptions|Tutorial:-Writing-descriptions]] for more information.
+See the article on [writing descriptions](../../moderator_guide/writing_descriptions.md) for more information.

 Player descriptions have a few peculiarities that set them apart from other descriptions, mostly due to the complexity of Players.
 In this section, Player descriptions will be explained in full detail.
-The [[default Player description|Tutorial:-Settings-(Node)#defaultdescription]] provided in the default playerdefaults file is:
+The [default Player description](../settings/docker_settings.md#default_description) provided in the default playerdefaults file is:

 `<desc><s>You examine <var v="container.displayName" />.</s> <if cond="container.hasAttribute('concealed')"><s><var v="container.pronouns.Sbj" /> <if cond="container.pronouns.plural">are</if><if cond="!container.pronouns.plural">is</if> [HEIGHT], but <var v="container.pronouns.dpos" /> face is concealed.</s></if><if cond="!container.hasAttribute('concealed')"><s><var v="container.pronouns.Sbj" /><if cond="container.pronouns.plural">'re</if><if cond="!container.pronouns.plural">'s</if> [HEIGHT] with [SKIN TONE], [HAIR], and [EYES].</s></if> <s><var v="container.pronouns.Sbj" /> wear<if cond="!container.pronouns.plural">s</if> <il name="equipment"><item>a SHIRT</item>, <item>a pair of PANTS</item>, and <item>a pair of TENNIS SHOES</item></il>.</s> <s>You see <var v="container.pronouns.obj" /> carrying <il name="hands"></il>.</s></desc>`